 "Poison sumac."
 The words are mouthed with such dread that simply mentioning them will keep some people out of the woods, even during New England's brilliant fall foliage season.
 But while poison sumac causes a severe skin irritation when touched and should, indeed, be avoided, do not be hasty about trying to eradicate that stand of non-poison sumac trees on your property.

 Sumac trees just might be your best source for the type of fall foliage people associate with the New England region, a fact known by the nurseries that sell this "weed" to those seeking a brilliant autumn display (photo).
-As I illustrate in my gallery of poison sumac pictures, the easiest way to distinguish poison sumac from non-poison sumac is to compare the berries.
+As we illustrate in the gallery of poison sumac pictures, the easiest way to distinguish poison sumac from non-poison sumac is to compare the berries.

 Some will complain that sumac is aggressive.
 Fair enough.
 It does spread over time by suckering to form a colony.
 But you will not bemoan its spread if: